 For example, senior debt stands first in line to be repaid, so it is the least risky position in the capital stack.

 Many real estate crowdfunding platforms offers three types of debt products: first-lien, second-lien and mezzanine debt.
-Both first- and second-lien debt are secured by the property; mezzanine debt is not.
+Both first- and second-lien debt are secured by the property.
+Mezzanine debt is not.

 After about three weeks, the loan is turned over to our Asset Management team.
-They order a title report and a broker price opinion (BPO) to ensure that there are no liens on the title.
+They order a title report and a broker price opinion (BPO).
+This is to ensure that there are no liens on the title.